contre95/soulsolid-docs/content/docs/importing.md

 - Uses [Chromaprint](https://acoustid.org/chromaprint) algorithm to generate unique audio fingerprints
 - Compares fingerprints to identify identical audio content.
 This is the most reliable method for detecting true duplicates

-### Fallback: Metadata Comparison

-When fingerprinting fails or is unavailable:

-- Compares track title, artist name, and album title.
-I is less reliable but still effective for most cases.
-It's only used when fingerprint generation encounters errors.

 ## Duplicate Handling Strategies